Homework Due Date and Time

 Note on # of submissions: Do not use the homework server as your sole development/testing platform.
 You should use your laptop as your primary testing & debugging interface.
 However, don't wait until the last minute to submit for the first time.
 You should do an early practice submission of a partially working version of the homework to confirm you are on the right track.
 A small point penalty will be assessed if the count of your submission attempts is greater than 20 for any one homework assignment.

-Note on submission file size: If you accidentally include lots of unnecessary "stuff" in your uploaded files, it may be too big for submission.
-If you think you have included only the necessary files and yet the server still complains about the size of your submission, contact the instructor -- but please don't send your homework files by email!
+Note on submission file size: If you accidentally include lots of unnecessary "stuff" in your zip file, it may be too big for submission.
+If you think you have included only the necessary files and yet the server still complains about the size of the .zip file, contact the instructor -- but please don't send your homework files by email!

 Note on the submission server: If the homework server crashes or is unresponsive, or if your submission attempt fails and you cannot make sense of the submission server output, check the announcements page and LMS to see if it is a known submission server problem.
 Otherwise, contact the instructor and your graduate lab TA for help -- but please don't send your homework files by email!